 The study of problems for the following topics: First and Second Law of Thermodynamics; entropy, reversible and irreversible processes; irreversibility and availability; ideal gas processes, steady state, steady flow processes; power and refrigeration cycles; real gases and equations of state, gas mixtures, psychometrics; combustion processes and heat of reaction.
+Open only to B.E. students or by permission of department chair.

 Prerequisites: MATH 211, PHYS 102.
 [Fall and Spring]